How Does Cannabis Help With Depression?

-The most common medical treatments for depression in the U.S. are the use of pharmaceutical drugs like antidepressants, selective serotonin reuptake inhibitor (SSRIs) and their cousins, the serotonin-norepinephrine reuptake inhibitors (or SNRIs), antipsychotics (and/or atypical antipsychotics), and many of the same medications used to treat anxiety.
+The most common medical treatments for depression in the U.S. are the use of pharmaceutical drugs like antidepressants, selective serotonin reuptake inhibitors (SSRIs) and their cousins, the serotonin-norepinephrine reuptake inhibitors (or SNRIs), antipsychotics (and/or atypical antipsychotics), and many of the same medications used to treat anxiety.

 To demonstrate the efficacy in treating depression with CBD, we’ll analyze a series of studies conducted over the last 10 years.
 We will outline and synthesize the results of these studies below.